jshttp/content-type/README.md

 var obj = contentType.parse(res)
 ```

-Parse the `content-type` header set on the given `res`.
+Parse the `Content-Type` header set on the given `res`.
 Short-cut for
 `contentType.parse(res.getHeader('content-type'))`.

 Throws a `TypeError` if the `Content-Type` header is missing or invalid.